TEXT-S&P summary: Mack-Cali Realty Corp.

 -- Mack-Cali’s unsecured credit facility matures in October 2015 (excluding a one-year extension option) and currently carries an interest rate of LIBOR plus 125 bps.
 The facility is expandable under certain circumstances to $1 billion.

--- At Oct.
-23, 2012, Mack-Cali had $223 million outstanding under its credit facility, $99 million of which was related to the acquisition of Roseland Partners.
-However, we believe these borrowings were largely repaid with proceeds from the REIT’s November 2012 offering of $250 million of senior unsecured notes.

--- Remaining 2012 debt maturities (including scheduled amortization) are modest ($14 million), and the company could temporarily refinance the 2013 and 2014 maturities, which total $115 million and $346 million, respectively, under the unsecured revolving credit facility if financial market conditions were to deteriorate significantly.
+-- Remaining 2012 debt maturities (pro forma for $121 million of senior note redemptions in May) are modest ($11 million), and the company could temporarily refinance the 2013 and 2014 maturities, which total $119 million and $335.3 million, respectively, under the unsecured revolving credit facility if financial market conditions deteriorate significantly.

--- Mack-Cali continues to maintain a substantial pool of unencumbered assets: about 80% of the portfolio’s total square footage at Sept.
-30, 2012, was free and clear of mortgage debt.
+-- Mack-Cali continues to maintain a substantial pool of unencumbered assets: about 79% of the portfolio’s total square footage at March 31, 2012, were free and clear of mortgage debt.
 We expect Mack-Cali to selectively raise secured financings, predominantly associated with refinancing existing mortgages at maturity.

 -- We estimate that Mack-Cali’s annual maintenance capital expenditure needs will total roughly $70 million to $80 million, slightly above historical levels due to higher expenses that may be required to attract and retain tenants.